* Spain sells 5 billion euros of 5-, 10-, 30-year bonds

 That puts Madrid in a comfortable position even if economic data remains below forecasts.

-Spanish 10-year yields rose 6 basis points to 3.62 percent, pushing further away from eight-year lows of 3.50 percent hit early on Wednesday.
+Spanish 10-year yields rose 4 basis points to 3.61 percent, pushing away from eight-year lows of 3.50 percent hit early on Wednesday.

-Yields in all the euro’s lower-rated states pushed higher on the back of the weak PMI data.
+Yields in all the euro’s lower-rated states pushed higher as the weak PMI data and figures showing activity in China’s factories shrank again in February cooled demand for riskier assets.

 Demand for Spanish bonds remains supported by domestic banks, although foreign investor holdings have increased in recent months.
 Some of the buying interest has come from places where investors would simply not touch peripheral bonds one or two years ago.